unclejed613/gnuradio-projects-rtlsdr/README.md

 # gnuradio-projects-rtlsdr
-various radio projects using gnuradio and rtk-sdr
+various radio projects using gnuradio and rtl-sdr commrx is a communications receiver